presidentofusa/blog/site/content/post/mib-high-command-named-and-declared-high-command-of-men-in-black/index.md

 ---
-title: mib.high.command.
-Named and declared high command of Men In Black
+title: Named and declared high command of Men In Black
 date: 2025-09-08T20:50:15.394Z
 description: When MIB said "We are never going to be able to contain this" one said "Then make him high command of MIB and he will have to contain it